About the Program

 Launched in 2009, the I Am Women initiative funded by General Mills, Inc. in partnership with the Urban League of Columbia, South Carolina, addresses the entire family’s nutritional, health and wellness needs, with special emphasis on children and single parent households.
 To date, hundreds of women and children within South Carolina have successfully completed the program.

 Save Our Sons

 The program provides health screenings, counseling and educates participants on preventive treatments while promoting a healthy lifestyle.
 The Save Our Sons program has also been featured in the Journal of National Medical Association as one of the premieres and most effective ways to reach the underserved and underrepresented male within the r health care system.
-Hundreds of men have been served in Lorain County, Ohio, and Dallas, TX.
+Hundreds of men have been served in Lorain County, Ohio.